xrdocs/cloud-scale-networking/_tutorials/tutorial_placeholder.md

 ```

 And that is it !!!
-Hope that you find this posting useful, but more importantly that you good uses to this new IOS-XR functionality
+I hope that you find this posting useful, but more importantly that you benefit from this new IOS-XR functionality
-Feel free to let me know